Drawing Architectural Inspiration From Nature: Biomimetic Architecture Examples

 How architects take inspiration from nature

-5 Biomimetic Architecture Examples to inspire your next project
+5 Biomimetic architecture examples to inspire your next project

 1. The Gherkin, London, UK